This Sri Lanka 3 week itinerary is based on travel to Sri Lanka during July and August.

 ear & eye antibiotic drops in Arugam Bay supermarket 150

-milk for babies and smaller nappies were available but I didn’t check prices
+milk for babies and smaller nappies were also available in the Arugam Bay supermarket

-Disclosure: This post also contains affiliate links to both booking.com and amazon.
+Disclosure: This post also contains affiliate links.
 Should you click on a link to purchase, it is at no extra cost to you, but I get a small commission that goes towards the running of this blog.
+This is no way affects the authenticity of this site – we only recommend services and products that we use and love.